 The singer songwriter Sonny Condell and the poet and lyricist Paddy Kehoe (from this parish) have just released an album together, entitled Seize the Day.
 In this tribute, Paddy celebrates his collaboration with a musical hero.

 The two swimmers on the cover are seizing the day, bathing in the waters of Corfu, drawing the best from the summer’s day.
 That's where it should start.
 Some of the songs on our album may seem suffused with regret, or may seem to hanker after absent things that have slipped, but ultimately the note is positive.
-Seize the Day, as album title and song is intended to suggest that sense of hope and uplift we get in fine weather.
+Seize the Day, as both album title and song, is intended to suggest that sense of hope and uplift we get in fine weather.

 Listen to Gold City, from Seize the Day:

 Sonny composed all the music and I wrote the lyrics.
 However, Sonny too has been an exemplary lyricist in songs like Downrunning, Forever Frozen, Two White Horses, Sign of Madness, Kings, Eyelids into Snow, Down in the City, Feast of Eyes, Evil and many other songs.
 There is no reason to believe that future recordings will not see more of that lyrical gift in evidence.